owulveryck/blog/content/post/rvm-chromebook.md

 __Note__: I've found that avoiding spaces in the volume name was good for rvm.

-Once connected on the chromebook, it's automatically mounted on `/media/removable/Lexar`.
+Once connected on the Chromebook, it's automatically mounted on `/media/removable/Lexar`.
 The problem are the options:

 ```shell